oakes/edna/README.md

 * [Boot](http://boot-clj.com/): `boot -d boot/new new -t edna -n hello-world`
 * [Nightcode](https://sekao.net/nightcode/): Choose "Music Project" from its start menu

+Note that the default midi sounds from the JVM are low quality!
+You can improve it by [installing a soundfont](https://github.com/alda-lang/alda#midi-soundfonts).

 ## Tutorial

 ```clojure